markkwang/750-tech-demo/README.md

 ### 1. Set up Backend environment

 - Make sure you have python3 installed (3.11.11 recommended).
-- Suggest to use Conda for virtual environment.
+- Suggested to use Conda for virtual environment.

 #### Install libraries